tuupola/hagl/README.md

 ## Speed

-Some tests done with ESP32 and ST7735S.
+Tests done with ESP32 and ST7735S.
 Framebuffer FPS was capped to 30.

 ```
 I (218846) main: 8106.7 circles per second, FB 30.0 FPS